Xyxen/dicewars-tweaks/README.md

 - Fast-game mode, which skips AI vs AI dice rolls to reduce the time before your next turn.
 Also makes CPU-only games more bearable.
 - A loading screen representative of the actual time spent loading.
+- History replaying, so you can watch yourself win (or lose) again and again.

 Have a look at the **CHANGELOG** for more information.